Data locations

 • SNAP_USER_COMMON: /home/<username>/snap/<snap name>/common

 This location maps user data across each revision of a snap.
-It is not backed up or restored on snap operations.
+This data is only copied or backed-up through Snapshots.

 • SNAP_USER_DATA: /home/<username>/snap/<snap name>/<revision>